nepenth/knowledge-base/README.md

 ### Software Engineering <a name="software-engineering"></a>
-The Software Engineering category provides guidance on designing, developing, and maintaining high-quality software systems, covering topics such as best practices, code quality, and testing.
-This category includes 14 articles across six subcategories, offering insights and expertise to help software engineers improve their skills and deliver robust, efficient, and secure software solutions.
+The Software Engineering category provides guidance on designing, developing, and maintaining high-quality software systems, covering topics such as coding best practices, debugging techniques, and security considerations.
+This category includes 14 articles across six subcategories, offering practical advice and industry standards for software engineers to improve their craft.
 *Subcategories: Best Practices, Code Quality, Debugging, Performance Optimization, Security, Testing* *Items: 14*